-Covid 19 coronavirus: Wellington quarantine facility set up near primary school
+Covid 19 coronavirus: Passengers repatriated from Korea land in Wellington; school worried about quarantine facility

 "It's impossible to walk to the school without going on the footpath by the hotel."

-Clement said the managed isolation facility would be coordinated by the All of Government IQR team and a site manager from the New Zealand Defence Force.
+In her email to parents, Clement said the managed isolation facility would be coordinated by the All of Government IQR team and a site manager from the New Zealand Defence Force.

 The team included staff from Regional Public Health, Aviation Security, and Capital and Coast District Health Board.